 NOTICE the blue boot stabbing through the center of the maple leaf,

-the wilting symbol of a democratic Canada.
+The wilting symbol of a democratic Canada.

 I will leave all the rest of the symbols for you to resolve that speak your own truth.